Deep-Symmetry/open-beat-control/README.md

 ### Community

-For the moment, discussion of Open Beat Control is taking place on [Beat Link Trigger's Zulip stream](https://deep-symmetry.zulipchat.com/#narrow/stream/275322-beat-link-trigger).
+For the moment, discussion of Open Beat Control is taking place on [Beat Link Trigger&rsquo;s Zulip stream](https://deep-symmetry.zulipchat.com/#narrow/stream/275322-beat-link-trigger).
-If enough people start using it and discussing issues that aren't interesting to Beat Link Trigger users, I will create a separate stream.
+If enough people start using it and discussing issues that aren&rsquo;t interesting to Beat Link Trigger users, I will create a separate stream.